hasangzc/Covid19-data-analysis-and-forecasting-model/README.md

 # Covid19-data-analysis-and-forecasting-model

 ### About The Project
-Covid19 data analysis, visuals and forecast model that you can use for the whole world and your country
+The Covid19 process has affected the whole world very badly.
+With this epidemic, which has been in our lives for a long time, a lot of data has been collected on a country basis.

+###